Dissolution of the Parliament of the United Kingdom: Mechanism

-Previous situation

-Prior to the Fixed-term Parliaments Act, each Parliament would have expired after a five-year term, as laid down in the Septennial Act 1715 (as amended by the Parliament Act 1911).
+History

+Prior to the Triennial Acts, Parliaments of England could be summoned and dissolved at the Sovereign's discretion.
+The Acts mandated that gaps between parliaments must not exceed three years, but did not originally put in provisions for mandated dissolution, leading to the Long Parliament which was formed in 1640 and was not dissolved until 1660, and the Cavalier Parliament which sat continuously for 18 years.
+The 1694 Act set the maximum duration to three years, with mandatory general elections between each.
+This legislation was carried forward into the Parliament of Great Britain following the ratification of the Acts of Union 1707.

+The Septennial Act 1715 increased the maximum length of a parliament to seven years, after which time it would automatically expire.
+This was later amended by the Parliament Act 1911, reducing the maximum term to five years.
 This could, however, be overridden at the pleasure of Parliament.
-The length of a Parliament was extended on two occasions since 1911, once during each of the two World Wars.
+The length of a Parliament has been extended on two occasions since 1911, once during each of the two World Wars.
 At any time the Sovereign could dissolve Parliament and call a general election.
 In accordance with constitutional convention, the Sovereign did not act independently, but at the request of the Prime Minister.
-Constitutional experts, who are unnamed, held that the monarch might refuse permission if a Parliament had more than a year still to run and if another person could potentially command a majority in the House of Commons (see the Lascelles Principles), meaning that in practice a Prime Minister with a Commons majority and enjoying the support of his party had de facto authority to dissolve Parliament at a time of his choosing.
+Constitutional experts held that the monarch might refuse permission under the Lascelles Principles if a Parliament had more than a year still to run and if another person could potentially command a majority in the House of Commons.
+In practice, this meant that a Prime Minister with a Commons majority and the support of his party had de facto authority to dissolve Parliament at a time of his choosing.
 Prior to 1918, it was the Cabinet who collectively sought permission from the monarch in order for Parliament to be dissolved.
 However, since 1918, the Prime Minister alone sought the permission of the Sovereign.